input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-frontend-json-schema-constraints.md

 To safely evolve the schema over time while preserving functionality:

-1. **Never rename predefined `nodeId`s** - If structure needs to change, keep the old nodeId as an alias
+1. **Never rename predefined `nodeId`s** - If structure needs to change, keep the old nodeId as an alias.
+The app must lookup both the new nodeId but fallback to old nodeId if new one not found.
 2. **Use versioning** - Include schema version in document metadata
 3. **Add new fields rather than changing existing ones** - Mark old fields as deprecated
 4. **Test template changes** - Automated testing should verify that all predefined nodeIds are still accessible